Harris Georgiades

 Harris Georgiades (Χάρης Γεωργιάδης; born 9 April 1972) is a Greek Cypriot economist and politician.
+He served as Minister of Finance of Cyprus between April 2013 and December 2019.
 He was pivotal in the successful implementation of the economic reform plan for Cyprus and its successful conclusion in 2016.

-Harris Georgiades is chairman of the Foreign and European Affairs Committee of the Cyprus Parliament and Deputy Leader of the Democratic Rally Party.
-He served as Minister of Finance of the Republic of Cyprus between April 2013 – December 2019.
+Early life and career

-Born in 1972 in Nicosia, he holds a BA and an MA in international relations and economics from the University of Reading, UK.
+Born in 1972 in Nicosia, Georgiades holds a BA and an MA in international relations and economics from the University of Reading in Berkshire, England.
 Between 1999 and 2011 he was managing director of a family-owned hotel business.

+Political career

-In 2011 he was elected to the Cyprus House of Representatives with the Democratic Rally, a member of the centre-right European Peoples Party.
+In 2011, Georgiades was elected to the House of Representatives of Cyprus with the Democratic Rally, a member of the centre-right European Peoples Party.

-Was appointed as Minister of Finance in 2013, at the height of a severe financial crisis.
+He was appointed minister of finance in 2013, at the height of a severe financial crisis.
 He was successful in restoring the soundness of the Cyprus economy, placing it in a path of solid economic growth, surplus budgets, rating upgrades and banking sector restructuring.

+Georgiades has also served as chair of the Foreign and European Affairs Committee of the Cyprus Parliament and Deputy Leader of the Democratic Rally party.

 He was a long-serving member of the Eurogroup and the ECOFIN and was elected chairman of the Board of Governors the European Bank for Reconstruction and Development for the period 2014–2015.
 In 2016 he was selected by POLITICO as one of 28 influential Europeans and in 2019 was Chair of the Commonwealth Finance Ministers Summit.

-He was elected as Deputy Leader of the governing Democratic Rally Party in January 2020 and was re-elected to the House of Representatives in May 2021.
+Georgiades was elected as Deputy Leader of the governing Democratic Rally party in January 2020 and was re-elected to the House of Representatives in May 2021.